Team

 Esther Cohen – President

-Michael Koncewicz – Treasurer – is the Michael Nash Research Scholar and Ewen Center Coordinator at the Tamiment Library & Robert F. Wagner Labor Archives at New York University.
-His first book They Said ‘No’ to Nixon: Republicans Who Stood Up to the President’s Abuses of Power was published by the University of California Press in 2018.
-He has taught history courses at New York University, the City University of New York, St. Francis College and is currently working on a book on the Moratorium to End the War in Vietnam.
+Michael Koncewicz – Treasurer – is the Associate Director at the Institute for Public Knowledge at New York University.
+A political historian, he previously worked for the National Archives at the Richard Nixon Presidential Library and Museum, contributing to the museum’s nonpartisan Watergate exhibit.
+More recently, at NYU’s Tamiment Library & Robert F. Wagner Labor Archives, he curated the archive’s Cold War collections and managed its Center for the United States and the Cold War and public programming.
+His first book, They Said ‘No’ to Nixon: Republicans Who Stood Up to the President’s Abuses of Power was published by the University of California Press in 2018.
+He has taught history courses at New York University, the City University of New York, and St. Francis College, and is currently working on an authorized biography of longtime progressive activist Tom Hayden.

 Evelyn Jones Rich – Director